rinnaaza/bridge-api-assignment/README.md

 ```

 ## Configuration:
-Create `.env` file that will have the following environment variables:
+Create `.env` file in the root that will have the following environment variables:
 ```
 BRIDGE_API_BASE_URL = ""
 BRIDGE_API_CLIENT_ID = ""